-On September 12, 2019, the National Cancer Institute, or NCI, part of the NIH, awarded to us an SBIR Phase II Award Contract, for NIH/NCI Topic 359, entitled "A Device Prototype for Isolation of Melanoma Exosomes for Diagnostics and Treatment Monitoring", or the Award Contract.
-The Award Contract amount is \$1,860,561 and, as amended, runs for the period from September 16, 2019 through September 15, 2022.
+On September 12, 2019, the NCI awarded to us the Award Contract.
+The Award Contract amount was \$1,860,561 and, as amended, ran for the period from September 16, 2019 through September 15, 2022.

-The work performed pursuant to this Award Contract focused on melanoma exosomes.
-This work follows from our completion of a Phase I contract for the Topic 359 solicitation that ran from September 2017 through June 2018.
-Following on the Phase I work, the deliverables in the Phase II program involved the design and testing of a precommercial prototype of a more advanced version of the exosome isolation platform.
+The work performed pursuant to this Award Contract was focused on melanoma exosomes.
+This work followed from our completion of a Phase I contract for the Topic 359 solicitation that ran from September 2017 through June 2018, as described below.
+Following on the Phase I work, the deliverables in the Phase II program involved the design and testing of a pre-commercial prototype of a more advanced version of the exosome isolation platform.